David Vega Hernández: 2022: New partnership & Four titles, Major debut & quarterfinal, top 35

 At the 2022 BMW Open he reached his second final with Matos and third overall.

-At the 2022 French Open on his Grand Slam debut the pair reached the third round with a win over Łukasz Kubot and Édouard Roger-Vasselin but not before defeating 13th seeded pair of Santiago Gonzalez and Andres Molteni.
-They reached the quarterfinals where they lost to 12th seeded pair of Marcelo Arevalo and Jean-Julien Rojer.
-As a result Vega Hernández reached the top 50 in the rankings.
+At the 2022 French Open on his Grand Slam debut the pair reached the third round with a win over Łukasz Kubot and Édouard Roger-Vasselin but not before defeating 13th seeded pair of Santiago González and Andrés Molteni.
+They reached the quarterfinals where they lost to 12th seeded pair of Marcelo Arévalo and Jean-Julien Rojer.
+As a result, Vega Hernández reached the top 50 in the rankings.

 Vega Hernández reached world No. 32 on 31 October 2022 following a fourth title for the season at the 2022 Sofia Open and a final showing at the ATP 500 2022 Rakuten Japan Open Tennis Championships with Matos.

-2023: Top 30 debut
+2023: Top 30 debut, loss of form, drop in the rankings

 Following the 2023 Australian Open he reached the top 30 on 30 January 2023.

+He reached the semifinals at the 2023 Córdoba Open with Rafael Matos saving a match point.